-- (i) a 12.5% fee on the gross proceeds on any capital raised up to six months after the termination of this agreement from an ACMest introduced investor with residency outside Canada and the USA: - (ii) a 12.5% fee on the value of a transaction up to twelve months after the termination of this agreement from an ACMest introduced strategic partner, including but not limited to, any cash payments to the Company as an up-front payment, any co-development proceeds, any milestone payments and any royalties associated with the transaction; - (iii) a 12.5% fee on the gross proceeds of any capital raised up to twelve months after the termination of this agreement from an ACMest introduced strategic partner; and - (iv) a monthly fee for investor relation services of CHF 33,000 and reimbursement of certain expenses. - ➤ Technology License Agreement with the National Research Council of Canada dated April 28, 2005 and amendment dated December 2, 2009 (described under Narrative Description of the Business, above); - ➤ Clinical Supplies Manufacturing Agreement with BioVectra Inc. dated November 1, 2010.
-The Company relies on BioVectra for its supply of urease and the manufacturer of bulk drug product for future clinical testing programs. - The Company entered into an Asset Purchase Agreement with Pharmascience Inc. made as of December 10, 2012 in connection with the Rivex Transaction.
-Under this agreement, the indemnification obligations, both by and in favour of the Company, survive until January 25, 2015.
-These obligations are subject to certain thresholds and caps.
-The Company's indemnification obligations include losses suffered by Pharmascience in connection with a breach of representation or warranty given in the agreement by the Company, a product recall conducted in accordance with the terms of the agreement and non-compliance by Helix with section 6 of the Retail Sales Act (Ontario).
-The Company is indemnified by Pharmascience for losses in connection with, among other things, any liabilities assumed by Pharmascience under the agreement, any breach of representation or warranty given by Pharmascience under the agreement and any tax, interest or penalty imposed on the Company as a result of certain tax elections made in connection with the Rivex Transaction.
-The agreement is further described under Drug Distribution Business in Canada, above.
+- (i) a 12.5% fee on the gross proceeds on any capital raised up to six months after the termination of this agreement from an ACM introduced investor with residency outside Canada and the USA; - (ii) a 12.5% fee on the value of a transaction up to twelve months after the termination of this agreement from an ACM introduced strategic partner, including but not limited to, any cash

+- payments to the Company as an up-front payment, any co-development proceeds, any milestone payments and any royalties associated with the transaction; - (iii) a 12.5% fee on the gross proceeds of any capital raised up to twelve months after the termination of this agreement from an ACM introduced strategic partner; and - (iv) a monthly fee for investor relation services of CHF33,000 and reimbursement of certain expenses. - ➤ Technology License Agreement with the National Research Council of Canada dated April 28, 2005 and amendment dated December 2, 2009 (described under Narrative Description of the Business, above); - ➤ Clinical Supplies Manufacturing Agreement with BioVectra Inc. dated November 1, 2010.
+The Company relies on BioVectra for its supply of urease and the manufacturer of bulk drug product for future clinical testing programs;